iomesh/docs/docs/volume-operations/expand-pv.md

 sidebar_label: Expanding PV
 ---

-To expand the capacity of a PV, you should modify its corresponding PVC.
-Once done, new PVs based on this PVC  will be created with the new capacity.
+To expand the capacity of a PV, you only need to modify the field `storage` in the corresponding PVC.

 **Prerequisite**

 The StorageClass must set `allowVolumeExpansion` to true.
 The default StorageClass `iomesh-csi-driver` already does this.
-If a StorageClass is created and configured with custom parameters, verify that its `allowVolumeExpansion` is set to "true".
+If a StorageClass is created and configured with custom parameters, verify that its `allowVolumeExpansion` is set to `true`.

 **Procedure**

-The following example assumes a PVC named `example-pvc` with a capacity of `10Gi`.
-YAML `pvc.yaml`
+The following example assumes a YAML config `pvc.yaml`, a PVC `example-pvc` with a capacity of `10Gi`.

     ```yaml
     apiVersion: v1